-Artist Talk with Sara Greenberger Rafferty: Thursday, November 2, 1pm
+Artist Talk with Sara Greenberger Rafferty: Thursday, November 2, 1pm, followed by a reception

 Art Crawl: Friday, November 3, 3-5pm; 4:30pm at Zuccaire Gallery